woccode/summer-bootcamp-2023/README.md

-# summer-bootcamp-2023
+# WoCCode Summer Bootcamp 2023: Open Source Programming in Python

-Materials for our WoCCode Boot Camp - Summer 2023
+This repository hosts links to slides and code examples presented during this workshop.